Joey Tribbiani Was Hiding A BIG Secret During His Time On 'Friends'

-Earlier this week, Leblanc appeared on The Late Late Show with James Corden and revealed the other half to his hair colour conundrum.
-When the actor started going grey during the second season of the show, he discovered a faster way to hide those silver strands: Just For Men.
-Apparently, this reduced Leblanc's colour appointments from about two hours to just five minutes — a huge difference anyone who's camped out in a salon chair can understand.
+Earlier this week, Leblanc appeared on The Late Late Show with James Corden and revealed the other half to his hair color conundrum.
+When the actor started going gray during the second season of the show, he discovered a faster way to hide those silver strands: Just For Men.
+Apparently, this reduced Leblanc's color appointments from about two hours to just five minutes — a huge difference anyone who's camped out in a salon chair can understand.
 So he enthusiastically showed it to his hairstylist on set.

 Advertisement